boardzilla/boardzilla-docs/docs/game/flow.md

  forEach({
    name: 'card',
    // highlight-next-line
-   collection: deck.all(Card), // only evaluated at the start of the game
+   collection: $.field.all(Card), // ❌ only evaluated at the start of the game
    do: playerAction({ actions: ['chooseCard', 'pass'] }) })
 ```